Joeeel17/Social-Influence-on-Businesses/README.md

 # Clustering Analysis of the Social Influence on Businesses through Social Media
 This study focuses on understanding the social influence on businesses through social media, where it aims to discover the most apt social media platform based on the organization’s business objective through clear-cut analysis.
 Moreover, the study’s secondary objective is to discern the correlation between demographics and the popularity of a social media platform through interesting groups and patterns discovered.
 These will be done by applying congruous methodologies when dealing with the mixed-data dataset whilst deploying clustering analysis to identify hidden patterns and clusters within the dataset.

 The study was conducted on a great foundation of research and literature review, where each selected ML technique and model were selected with understanding of how it seemed fitting to work with the datasets.
 Moreover, as part of creating realistic and more applicable insights, the study also conducted a data gathering phase (within local grounds) where responses were exported and used as the test dataset.
+Hence, key insights found are applicable to local culture and environment.

 # Datasets
 Training Dataset : (https://data.world/ahalps/social-influence-on-shopping) <br />